Mazda RX-8 Buyer's Guide: Everything You Need to Know

 Somewhat.
 Improved apex seals and oil metering.
 Still requires proper maintenance.

-No. Manual is more engaging, more reliable, and better resale.
+No. Manual is more engaging, more reliable, and has better resale.

 Like